 Of course, it’s hard to talk about Austin’s East submarket without also talking about all the office, residential and retail development in the pipeline.
 While this area has historically been limited to industrial space, office space is becoming an increasingly important component.
 Between projects currently under construction and proposed projects waiting in the queue, East Austin is going to look much different before long.

 WANT TO LEARN MORE ABOUT AUSTIN’S FUTURE?

 Download our latest Austin Office Market Report to read exclusive insights from AQUILA brokers regarding Austin’s four primary submarkets.

 You can view a full list of projects in our most recent office quarterly report, but below are some of the most notable commercial developments mentioned during the discussion:

-MetCenter office space – Developers at MetCenter in southeast Austin have proposed up to 1.5 million sf of potential development.
-This project will be well suited for a post-COVID-19 world, offering ample outdoor areas, separate tenant entrances and minimal dependency on elevators.
+MetCenter office space – Developers at MetCenter in southeast Austin have proposed up to 1.5 million square feet of potential development.
+This project will be well suited for a post-COVID-19 world, offering ample outdoor areas, separate tenant entrances, and minimal dependency on elevators.

-Velocity – East of the airport, this project is expected to bring up to 7 million sf of commercial space.
-Current plans include 2,700 apartments, 3 million sf of office space, 585,000 sf of industrial/flex space and 310,000 sf of retail space.
+Velocity – East of the airport, this project is expected to bring up to 7 million square feet of commercial space.
+Current plans include 2,700 apartments, 3 million square feet of office space, 585,000 square feet of industrial/flex space, and 310,000 square feet of retail space.
 The project will be built around a 7-acre park.